Nor-darkstar/PhotoGimpainter/README.md

 1. Make sure you already have GIMP installed
 2. **Start and quit GIMP after you installed before you continue!**
-3. Download the files from this repository [or just click here](https://github.com/Diolinux/PhotoGIMP/releases/download/3.0/PhotoGIMP-linux.zip);
+3. Download the zip files from this repository [or just click here](https://github.com/Nor-darkstar/PhotoGimpainter/master.zip);
-4. Extract the content of the zip file on your home folder (`.config` and `.local` - they are the important ones) and overwrite the files if needed;
+4. Extract the content of the zip file and run installer script in terminal as ./install.sh
 5. You're done, enjoy it! :smile: